infor-design/enterprise/src/components/rating/readme.md

   pages:
   - name: Rating Example
     slug: example-index
+  - name: Readonly Example
+    slug: example-readonly
+  - name: Rounding Decimals Up Example
+    slug: example-decimals
 ---

 ## Code Example

 The rating component can be used to either display a rating or allow the end user to select a rating.
 Half star ratings can be displayed but not set.
 You can implement the rating control by using the below markup consisting of a block element (a `<div>`) with `class="rating"`, then any number of `<inputs>` followed by `<labels>` for the stars.
 The `<label>` element should contain an SVG image with the star.
 An `audible` class should also be added for accessibility.
 Under the hood, the rating component is actually a set of radio buttons.

+Note that the name should be the same for all stars for it to function correctly.

 ```html
 <div class="rating">